michaeltrefry/Yapplr/README.md

 ### Core Social Features
 - **Yaps**: Create text yaps (up to 256 characters) with optional images
 - **Reyaps**: Reyap content with proper attribution in timeline feeds
-- **Comments**: Full-featured commenting system with dedicated comment screens, real-time count updates, and auto-scroll to new comments
+- **Comments**: Full-featured commenting system with dedicated comment screens, real-time count updates, auto-scroll to new comments, and reply functionality
+- **Mentions**: @username mention system with clickable links and real-time notifications
+- **Comment Replies**: Reply to specific comments with automatic @username prefilling and smart reply context
 - **Likes**: Like and unlike yaps with real-time counts
 - **Follow System**: Follow/unfollow users with instant UI updates
 - **Following/Followers Lists**: Clickable counts that show detailed lists of users you follow and users who follow you, with navigation to their profiles